samulipo/samulipo.github.io/teaching.md

 ### Courses taught

+- 2020: "Philosophy of science (intermediate)" (FILK-227), University of Helsinki (5 cr)
+- 2019: "Introduction to philosophy of science" (FILK-111), University of Helsinki (5 cr)
+- 2019: Proseminar 1 & 2 (FILK-213 & 214) (bachelor-level writing seminar), University of Helsinki (5 cr / 4 cr)

 - 2018: "Social research and the behavioral sciences" (FILS1).
 University of Tampere. (w/ Jaakko Kuorikoski, 5 study credits)

 - 2017, 2016, 2015: “Introduction to argumentation and philosophy of social science”, Online course.
 University of Helsinki / Open University.
 (5 cr)